Nessi-datatool/nessi/docs/data_catalog_integration.md

 # Data Catalog Integration

-This document describes how to use Nessi.dev's Data Catalog Integration feature to connect with popular data catalogs like AWS Glue, Azure Purview, and Google Cloud Data Catalog.
+This document describes how to use Nessi.dev's Data Catalog Integration feature to connect with popular data catalogs like AWS Glue, Azure Purview, Google Cloud Data Catalog, and Databricks Unity Catalog.

 ## Overview